cjg429/Build_RCcar/README.md

 options bcmdhd op_mode=2
 ```
 5. Click **Connect to Hidden Wi-Fi Network** and select the hotspot which you made.

+After the Jetson board is connected to the hotspot, it cannot connect to any wi-fi network except for the hotspot.
+If you want to connect other wi-fi network, you need to delete the hotspot network and the added line at step 4.

+On your s

 ## Erros
 ssh -X